-However, it’s also common to be constantly operating at a low level of burnout, suffering from overstressed mind and body without ever even knowing it.
+However, it’s also common to be constantly operating at a low level of burnout, suffering from an overstressed mind and body without ever even knowing it.

-Here are nine warning signs that you’re overstressed and need to practice more self care.
+Here are nine warning signs that you’re overstressed and need to practice more self-care.

 (And if you think you are in fact overstressed, have a look at this article with Tips For Beating Low Mood & Depression + Free Printable PDF)

 Sometimes, you might not realize how stressed you are until it starts to take its toll on your body.